wp-plugins/nextgen-tinymce-description/readme.txt

 NextGEN TinyMce Description simply integrate tinymce wysiwyg to the description of the picture in a NextGEN gallery.

 == Credits ==
+Developed with the help of Andrea Brugnolo & Giorgio Martello

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by